taskinoz/RSPNVPK/README.md

 If you dont want to change the VPK number to something other than 228 you can use `-n <number>`

 To repack without the backup warning you can use `-s` or `/s`

+Create a backup with `-b` or type `y` in the console when it asks about a backup.